Frequently Asked Questions

 YES!!
 Walk it!!
 Your Joints in Motion team has designed a training program that takes into account the specific needs of our walkers.
 In fact, 50 percent of our team is made up of walkers.
 We can coach you to marathon success, too!
 Our training program will get you fit, keep you healthy throughout the training progam and guarantee your success on race day!

 Many people with arthritis have successfully completed a marathon.
 We recommend you consult your physician before signing up for the team.
-Once you get the “thumbs up” from your doctor, you can call 1-877-9JOINTS to find the team closest to you.
-If you are unable to run, walk or hike, there are other ways you can join the team.
+Once you get the “thumbs up” from your doctor, you can register online here.
+If you are unable to run or walk, there are other ways you can join the team.
 You can become an honoree and have the team train on your behalf.

 How much am I expected to raise?

-The Joints in Motion staff has guided thousands of first-time fundraisers through this process and implemented online fundraising tools to help you.
-Successful fundraising strategies include a letter-writing campaign, matching gifts programs, social gatherings and events.
+Your Joints in Motion staff has guided thousands of first-time and seasoned fundraisers through this process and provides both online fundraising tools, tips and clinics to help you.
+Other successful fundraising strategies include a letter-writing campaign and matching gifts programs.

 How hard is it to raise the money?